HOAs, Landlords, and Your Right to an Antenna

 Who’s Affected by the OTARD Rule?

-: The rule applies to residents in townhomes, condos, or manufactured homes if the antenna is placed in a space only they control (your half of the roof).
+: The rule applies to residents in townhomes, condos, or manufactured homes if the antenna is placed in a space only they control (your patio, balcony, deck, and usually attic).

 Landlords or HOAs cannot block your installation unless they meet very specific safety or historic preservation criteria.
 For example, they can’t ban antennas just because they don’t like the look of them.
+Condo owners and renters, it’s very important, however, to understand that you can install antennas in “exclusive use” areas like a balcony, but not “common use” locations such as a roof.
+In contrast, if you’re a homeowner and don’t live in a shared building, then you can install a rooftop antenna without HOA permission, as long as you follow the FCC guidelines.
 (Federal Communications Commission) (Hirzel Law)

 Why Did the FCC Get Involved?